V-Abhishek/credit-risk/README.md

 	1. Data Preparation.ipynb - Details the process of data cleansing and extracting the data for building models
 	2. Probability of Default Model.ipynb - Details the process of building Probability of Default(PD) model and validating its accuracy using **Gini and Kolmogorov coefficents**
 	3. Expected Loss.ipynb - Details the process of building Loss Given Default(LGD) and Exposure at Default(EAD) models.
 Finally, illustrates process of combining all three models to calculate Expected Loss
-3. Models folder contains PD, LGD Stage I and LGD Stage II models exported and saved with .sav extension
+3. Models folder contains PD, LGD Stage-I and LGD Stage-II models exported and saved with .sav extension
 4. Preprocessed Data folder contains data exported into .csv files after data cleansing

 ---